 Diagnostic Process: Laboratory blood tests can be used to examine certain factors, such as complete blood count, rheumatoid factor, and specific autoantibodies.
 X-rays can be used to document severity and disease progression.
 MRI is useful for assessing the joints, muscles, and soft tissues, and ultrasound is used for imaging of motion of specific joints.
 Joint fluid analysis can be used to aid diagnosis of inflammatory versus non-inflammatory arthridites and of infectious arthritis.
 Inserting a small scope iLaboratory blood tests including complete blood count, rheumatoid factor, and specific autoantibodies can help with diagnosis.
 X-rays can be used to document severity and disease progression.
 MRI can detect changes in the bones or soft tissues earlier.
 Ultrasound, however, is a low-cost alternative that can show early changes within and outside of the joint as well.
 Joint fluid analysis can differentiate inflammatory, non-inflammatory, or infectious arthritis.nto the joint enables doctors to look into the joint.

 Rehab Management: The primary goal of treatment is the absence of symptoms.
-Non-steroidal anti-inflammatory drugs (NSAIDS) are good for controlling pain and inflammation, although these drugs do not alter disease course.
-Other medications, including immunosuppressive drugs, biologic agents, and immune-targeting drugs, are effective alone and/or in combination for disease control.
+Non-steroidal anti-inflammatory drugs (NSAIDS) can relieve pain and inflammation, however they do not alter disease course and can have serious adverse effects on the heart, kidney or gastrointestinal system.
+Ultimately, other medications, including immunosuppressive drugs, biologic agents, or immune-targeting drugs, are effective alone or in combination for disease control.